academe/memcheck/README.md

 a message to the web browser to indicte another call is needed to run the next batch of records.

+Some assumptions this class makes:

+* It is initialised close to the start of the loop, so as memory is used, the assumption is that the usage is just from the loop iterations and not the application initialisation.
+* Each loop iteration will use approximately the same amout of memory.
+The class takes an everage (mean) for each iteration to estimate how many more iterations will fit into the remaining memory, and is not clever enough to throw out outlaying extreme iterations.

 ### LICENCE

 (MIT Licence)